Plan your stay

 BrighouseThis purpose built Art Gallery and public library, known as ‘The Rydings’, is surrounded by a beautiful park and gardens.
 The front gallery host...This purpose built Art Gallery and public library, known as ‘The Rydings’, is surrounded by a beautiful park and gardens.
 The front gallery hosts an exhibition of oil paintings, based on People and Places, including works by Atkinson Grimshaw, Marcus Stone and Thomas Sydney Cooper.
 The rear gallery hosts changing displays, covering a wide variety of themes from local artists to touring exhibitions, including photography, mixed media and sculpture, ensuring there is always something new and different to enjoy.
 The gallery was built by Alderman William Smith and donated, along with his collection of artwork, to the people of Brighouse in 1907.
 The Smith Art Gallery provides a pleasant atmosphere to meet your friends, interact with beautiful paintings and do the family gallery hunt/trail.
 There is also an exciting programme of temporary exhibitions in a range of media from paintings to photography and textiles, providing a wonderful experience each time you visit.

 HalifaxLocated on the Square Church site next to the Piece Hall, the new Halifax Central Library & Archive blends with the remains of the church into an i...Located on the Square Church site next to the Piece Hall, the new Halifax Central Library & Archive blends with the remains of the church into an iconic external design and striking internal layout.
 Steps will lead up to the Library and to the new fourth gateway of the Piece Hall.
 Access will also be available via a lift, taking people from Square Road to the Library and Archive entrance.
 A covered walkway will ensure that visitors will be protected during bad weather.
 Although linked to the new library building the lift will be available outside the library’s opening times to enable easy access to the Piece Hall from Square Road.
 As well as the Piece Hall, the new Library and Archive will also have Square Chapel and the Industrial Museum as neighbours – all combining to create a highly interesting and welcoming destination for residents and visitors.
-From Tuesday 5 September the Central Library and Archives will have new opening times, with services available six days a week: Monday 9.30am to 6.30pm Tuesday 9.30am to 6.30pm Wednesday 9.30am to 12.30pm Thursday 9.30am to 6.30pm Friday 9.30am to 6.30pm Saturday 9.30am to 4.00pm Sunday CLOSED
+Central Library and Archives services are available six days a week: Monday 9.30am to 6.30pm Tuesday 9.30am to 6.30pm Wednesday 9.30am to 12.30pm Thursday 9.30am to 6.30pm Friday 9.30am to 6.30pm Saturday 9.30am to 4.00pm Sunday CLOSED